igoorsimoess/JusCrawler/README.md

 ## The Project

-This project intends to improve the experience of retrieving public data from process details
+This projects intends to improve the access for the public data by providing, developing and integrating an API + Crawler which retrieves public data from processes details of TJAL Tribunal de Justiça de Alagoas and TJCE Tribunal de Justiça do Ceará.

 ### How to run the project: